Dust Diseases

 • Send the claim form and attachments to us by email or mail to GPO Box U1908, PERTH Western Australia 6845.

-Once a claim is lodged a worker suffering from any of these diseases is required to be examined by the Industrial Diseases Medical Panel.
+Once a claim is lodged a worker suffering from any of these diseases is required to be examined by the Dust Diseases Medical Panel.

 Given the complex nature of asbestos related workers’ compensation claims it is recommended workers obtain legal representation or seek information from an organisation supporting asbestos disease sufferers.